 - keep your child in lightweight clothing and bedding, such as a singlet and pants covered by a sheet

 - change the bed linen and clothing regularly

 - check your child during the night

-- Aspirin: never give your child or young person aspirin as this may increase the risk of Reye's syndrome, which is a rare and serious illness.
+Never give your child aspirin as this may increase the risk of Reye syndrome, which is a rare and serious illness.